 Tip #2: Practice articulating your message

-People get great value from working with a life coach, and the ability to articulate this value – to your potential clients, to your business contacts, and to yourself – is your biggest asset as an authority.
+People get great value from working with a life coach, and the ability to articulate this value – to your potential clients, to your business contacts, and to yourself – is one of you most important assets.

 A simple way to practice this is to memorize at least the main part of your message, and practice it in front of a mirror, almost like an elevator pitch.

 While you’re doing this, it’s important to speak with power and authority.
 Don’t wait until you FEEL powerful and authoritative to do this; the feeling won’t come if you simply wait for it.